 Order sputum and blood cultures in all hospitalized patients treated empirically for methicillin-resistant Staphylococcus aureus (MRSA) or Pseudomonas aeruginosa, as well as in patients with severe CAP.

-Use a validated clinical prediction rule for prognosis (e.g., Pneumonia Severity Index), along with clinical judgement, to determine whether the patient should be treated as an inpatient or outpatient.
+Use a validated clinical prediction rule for prognosis (e.g., Pneumonia Severity Index), along with clinical judgment, to determine whether the patient should be treated as an inpatient or outpatient.

 Treat with empiric antibiotics.
 Broader-spectrum regimens are required in patients with comorbidities.
 Add antibiotic cover for MRSA and P aeruginosa if locally validated risk factors for either pathogen are present.